evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 311 liters.
 With the rear seat down, it is 1411 liters.
 On the roof, you can load up to 100kg.
 Under the hood, there is frunk with more storage room.
 This frunk is 37 liters.
-Max weight is 3380kg, and with the base weight of 2748 kg, you can max load 632 kg, including driver and passengers.
+The maxium weight of the car is 3380kg, and with the base weight of 2748 kg, you can max load 632 kg, including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 2200, and on unbraked, it is 750kg.